antmicro/distant-rec/README.md

 1. Run `./vtr-verilog-to-routing/vtr_flow/scripts/run_vtr_task.pl -d -l vtr_flow/tasks/regression_tests/vtr_reg_strong/task_list.txt`.
 1. Produce a client input file by issuing `vtr2yaml vtr-verilog-to-routing/generated_scripts.txt`.
 1. Now that everything is ready, start the build by running `raclient vtr.yml all`.

+### Abseil - C++ Common Libraries

+Abseil is an open source code collection extending the C++ standard library.

+There is no need to adapt this project to work with Distant RE Client.
+Simply follow the Usage section to generate the input YAML file and proceed with  remote build.